foureight84/sofle-keyboard-pimoroni/README.md

 You can find this modified firmware here: [https://github.com/foureight84/qmk_firmware/tree/sofle_foureight84](https://github.com/foureight84/qmk_firmware/tree/sofle_foureight84)

 This modification takes away one encoder.
 The trade-off is gaining more features and not have to move your hands away from the keyboard often.
+I haven't had a chance to look at the Sofle V2 yet to see where the new pin-outs have been rerouted to / or still easily accessible.
+However, you should be able to wire the Pimoroni directly to the MCU I2C and power pins.

 ## QMK
 Due to the way transport works with split keyboards, `EE_HANDS` is used to set handedness.
 When flashing the firmware, make sure to use the correct syntax based on your MCU.